 b) an inexpensive watch

 c) girls may wear small stud earrings - no more than one in each ear.
-The earring must be no bigger than (O) Boys are not allowed to wear earrings.
+The earring must be no bigger than (O).
+Boys are not allowed to wear earrings.
 Hair styles must be neat and tidy.
-Extremes of cut, designs in hair, or colouring of hair are not permitted.
+No extreme haircuts tolerated.
+Colouring of hair is not permitted.
 Hair accessories used to tie hair must be plain in design.
-Head scarves are not permitted.
+Head scarves are not permitted unless for religious purposes.
 Nail varnish, nail extensions, nail designs are not allowed.
 Make-up is not allowed.
-Ties must be done up showing 14 stripes.
+No cutting of eyebrows.
+No parting in hair

 4. Regular and punctual attendance is required by law.
 All pupils must be on the premises at least 5 minutes before the whistle is blown at the start of the morning and afternoon sessions.
 Absences must be covered by a dated and signed letter from a parent/guardian giving a reason for absence and the pupil’s name and class.

 5. Pupils may not leave the premises during school hours without permission.
 Pupils are forbidden to bring bicycles or motor driven vehicles to school.